-It can no longer be accepted, as a given fact, that our drinking water is safe.
+CELA and Pollution Probe contend that we can no longer accept, as a given fact, that our drinking water is safe.
 There have been too many examples, across Canada, of water supplies endangered by the careless use and disposal of toxic chemicals.
-While clean-up at the source should be a top priority for government, the fact that toxic chemicals are finding their way into our drinking water supplies cannot be ignored.
+While clean-up at the source should be a top priority for government, we cannot ignore the fact that toxic chemicals are finding their way into our drinking water supplies.

-A Safe Drinking Water Act for Canada and the Provinces is long overdue.
-There is a need for the implementation of drinking water standards, which can be legally enforced by the public, as well as a notification system to go into effect when a regulation is violated; a monitoring requirement for public water suppliers; mandatory research into water quality problems; and the right of the citizen to bring an action against any party for damages caused by a breach of the Act.
+We believe that a Safe Drinking Water Act for Canada and the Provinces is long overdue.
+There is a need for the implementation of drinking water standards, which can be legally enforced by the public as well as a notification system to go into effect when a regulation is violated; a monitoring requirement for public water suppliers; mandatory research into water quality problems; and the right of the citizen to bring an action against any party for damages caused by a breach of the Act.

-Both levels of government should accept the principles for a proposed Safe Drinking Water Act set forth herein and take the lead in ensuring safe drinking water at the tap.
+We are therefore recommending that both levels of government accept the principles for a proposed Safe Drinking Water Act set forth herein and take the lead in ensuring safe drinking water at the tap.